NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 	#write the geotiff - change overwrite=TRUE to overwrite=FALSE if you want to make sure you don't overwrite your files!
 	writeRaster(finalRGBstack,"rgbRaster.tiff","GTiff", overwrite=TRUE)

+## Challenge

+1. Open band 90 in the rasters folder.
+You might want to look at it in QGIS first compared to the other rasters.
+Look closely at the extent and pixel size.
+Does anything look off?
+Fix what's missing.
+Export a new geotiff.
+Do things line up?